 What are the Finnish cultural and academic institutes?

 - non-governmental bodies promoting co-operation between Finnish and international cultural and academic organizations and professionals

-- independent non-profit organizations maintained by a private foundation or fund
+- independent non-profit organisations maintained by a private foundation or fund

 What do the institutes do?

-- promote international mobility and collaboration in the arts, culture, science and research
+- Advance international mobility, visibility and collaboration of Finnish professionals in the arts, culture and research

 - Organise exhibitions, seminars, courses and other events

-- run residency programmes for artists and researchers
+- Run residency and mobility programs for arts professionals and researchers

 - Conduct academic research

 - Collaborate with other Finnish organizations in the Team Finland network and with other European cultural institutes in the EUNIC network (European Union National Institutes for Culture)